Nino Oxilia

 Nino Oxilia (13 November 1889 – 18 November 1917) was an Italian playwright, screenwriter and film director.
 His 1911 play Goodbye Youth, written with Sandro Camasio, was turned into several films.
 He also wrote the first lyrics for the song "Giovinezza" in 1909.
-He died in combat on the Western Front during the First World War.
+He died in combat on the Italian Front during the First World War.

+Biography

+Early life and education

+Nino Oxilia was born in Turin on 13 November 1889 to Nicolò and Giovanna.
+He was the fourth of five siblings.
+His older brother, Andrea Felice Oxilia, was a poet who translated Greek lyric poetry, while his sister, Anna, was the wife of the painter Cesare Maggi.

+Oxilia attended the Liceo classico Cavour in Turin, where his professors included the noted classicist Vincenzo Ussani.
+After graduating from high school, he enrolled at the University of Turin, where he studied Law for two years without graduating.
+While there, he attended Arturo Graf's lectures on literary history.
+In 1907, he joined the editorial staff of the newspaper Gazzetta di Torino.